nokia/RED/docs/help/user_guide/known_issues.md

 Workspace](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.eclipse.ui.preferencePages.Workspace\)'\))`
 change **Text file encoding** to UTF-8).

+  * ### Unicode characters in paths with Python 2 on Windows platform

+Python 2 does not always support unicode characters in paths on Windows.
+Using such characters may cause problems with starting RED XML-RPC server or running Robot tests.
+When unicode characters are used in paths, Python 3 is recommended.

+Workaround for XML-RPC server starting problems is changing TEMP folder path to path without unicode characters.

   * ### GTK3 issues under Linux

 It was observed that using GTK3 library with Eclipse causes unexpected